RicardoRodz/RicardoRodz/README.md

 ### I'm a Student, Developer, and Gamer

 - 👦 <strong>He/Him</strong>
-- 🇵🇷 I am from <strong>Puerto Rico</strong>.
+- 🇵🇷 From <strong>Puerto Rico</strong>.
-- [🇪🇸/🇺🇸] I am also fully bilingual.
+- [🇪🇸/🇺🇸] Fully bilingual.
 (Spanish & English)
-- 👨‍🎓 I am a <strong>Software Engineering</strong> undergraduate student at the University of Puerto Rico - Mayaguez Campus.
+- 👨‍🎓 <strong>Software Engineering</strong> undergraduate student at University of Puerto Rico - Mayaguez Campus.
-- 💼 I am currently in my fourth year and actively seeking <strong>interships</strong> or <strong>COOP</strong> opportunities in order to acquire more professional experience.
+- 💼 I am currently in my fifth year and actively seeking <strong>interships</strong> or <strong>COOP</strong> opportunities in order to acquire more professional experience.
-- 👨‍🏫 I am currently learning:
+- 👨‍🏫 I am learning:
-  - Python
   - HTML5
-  - CSS
+  - CSS3
   - JavaScript
   - Portuguese
+  - Game Development (2D Games)
 - 👨‍💻 In this page I'll be presenting some projects I work on.
-Some are projects I design for my courses and others may be personal.
+Some are projects I design for my courses and others of personal interest.

 </details>